EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-section.md

 # data-ajax-cart-section

 <p class="lead" markdown="1">
-Liquid Ajax Cart updates HTML code of elements with the `data-ajax-cart-section` attribute after each Shopify Cart API Ajax request.
+Liquid Ajax Cart re-renders elements with the `data-ajax-cart-section` attribute after each Shopify Cart API Ajax request.
-It uses Shopify <a href="https://shopify.dev/docs/api/ajax/reference/cart#bundled-section-rendering">Bundled section rendering</a> under the hood, so the `data-ajax-cart-section` must be used in a Shopify section.
+It uses Shopify <a href="https://shopify.dev/docs/api/ajax/reference/cart#bundled-section-rendering">Bundled section rendering</a> under the hood, so the `data-ajax-cart-section` **must** be used inside a Shopify section.
 </p>

+## How it works

+Before sending a Shopify Ajax Cart API Ajax request, which are initiated by user cart-related actions (such as adding a product to the cart or changing item quantity) or by a developer (using
+{% include v2/content/links-to-request-methods.html %}), Liquid Ajax Cart does the following:
+* finds all the Shopify sections on the page that contain the `data-ajax-cart-section` elements;
+* collects the IDs of the Shopify sections found;
+* modifies the original request by adding the `section` property to the request body to ask Shopify to respond with the updated HTML of the Shopify sections found ([Bundled section rendering](https://shopify.dev/docs/api/ajax/reference/cart#bundled-section-rendering)).

+{%- capture highlight_code -%}
+POST /cart/add.js
+"Content-Type": "application/json"

+{
+  "items": [
+    {
+      "id": 40934235668668,
+      "quantity": 1
+    }
+  ]
+}
+{%- endcapture -%}
+{% include v2/codeblock.html title="Original request" language="plain" code=highlight_code %}

+{%- capture highlight_code -%}
+POST /cart/add.js
+"Content-Type": "application/json"

+{
+  "items": [
+    {
+      "id": 40934235668668,
+      "quantity": 1
+    }
+  ],
+  "sections": "my-ajax-cart"
+}
+{%- endcapture -%}
+{% include v2/codeblock.html title="Modified final request" language="plain" code=highlight_code %}

+If the request is successful, Shopify will add the re-rendered HTML for the requested sections to the response, then Liquid Ajax Cart will pull the HTML for the `data-ajax-cart-section` elements from the response and update the `data-ajax-cart-section` elements on the page.

+If the request is successful, Liquid Ajax Cart pulls the updated HTML of the `data-ajax-cart-section` elements from the re-rendered Shopify sections HTML that came along with response to the request, and replaces the `data-ajax-cart-section` elements HTML with the new one.

-## Make a container of a section updatable
+## Single container to re-render

-Apply the `data-ajax-cart-section` to the element that you want to be updatable when the Shopify cart is changed.
+Apply the `data-ajax-cart-section` to the element whose content should be re-rendered when the cart is changed after a Shopify Cart API Ajax request.

-In the following example only the `.my-cart__wrapper` element's HTML will be replaced with a new one when the cart is changed after a Shopify Cart API Ajax request:
+In the following example only the `.my-cart__wrapper` element's HTML will be updatable:

 {%- capture highlight_code -%}
 {% raw %}